Top of the page

-Your doctor will insert a viewing instrument (anoscope) into your anus.
-The hemorrhoid is grasped with an instrument, and a device places a rubber band around the base of the hemorrhoid.
+Your doctor will insert a viewing scope (anoscope) into your anus.
+The hemorrhoid is grasped with a small tool.
+Then a device places a rubber band around the base of the hemorrhoid.
 This stops blood flow to the hemorrhoids.
 The hemorrhoids shrink and fall off 7 to 10 days after the procedure.

 You may have a small amount of bleeding from your anus about 7 to 10 days after surgery, when your hemorrhoid falls off.
 This is normal.

 Some people are able to return to regular activities right away.
 Others may need to take a few days off from work.

 You will need to avoid heavy lifting and straining with bowel movements while you recover.

 Follow-up care is a key part of your treatment and safety.
 Be sure to make and go to all appointments, and call your doctor or nurse advice line (811 in most provinces and territories) if you are having problems.
 It's also a good idea to know your test results and keep a list of the medicines you take.

 Enter Y941 in the search box to learn more about "Learning About Rubber Band Ligation for Hemorrhoids".